since the initial screenings of Canadian director John Greyson's brilliant film Lilies, writes OutUK's Stevie Gardiner. This exotic

 chapel.
 Realist scenes segue into prison scenes through visible set changes.
 After a realist autumn scene, leaves are shown being

-into a prison scene when the boat in which the couple are having sex becomes a bathtub in the chapel.
+into a prison scene when the boat in which the couple are having sex, becomes a bathtub in the chapel.

 The play's dialogue and acting are deliberately heightened according to stage, rather than film conventions.

 In a 2017 interview with CBC Arts, John Greyson described the film as a "strange Genet-inflected-via-Fellini fable".
-The film was nominated for 14 Genie Awards, it actually won four of them:

 Best Motion Picture